williamngan/react-pts-canvas-examples/README.md

 # pts-react-example

-This repo provides an example of using Pts in React via [`react-pts-canvas`](https://www.npmjs.com/package/react-pts-canvas).
+This repo provides an example of using [react-pts-canvas](https://github.com/williamngan/react-pts-canvas) with [Vite](https://vitejs.dev/).
+The example code will also work with [create-react-app](https://create-react-app.dev/) if you prefer it over Vite.

+please refer to documentations in [`react-pts-canvas`](https://github.com/williamngan/react-pts-canvas) repo for details.

 [Pts](https://github.com/williamngan/pts) is a typescript/javascript library for visualization and creative-coding.
 Get started at [ptsjs.org](https://ptsjs.org).